Using wp_get_environment_type() to Code for Different Environments

 file to return the correct value.

-constant and setting it to local
+constant set and defaulting it to local

-so that you don’t have to.
+if it is missing – all so that you don’t have to.

 How to change the WP_ENVIRONMENT_TYPE of a Local site